Difference Between Tax Credit vs Tax Deduction

 - Lifetime Learning Credit (for higher education expenses incurred)

-Each country has pre-defined guidelines for tax credit and basket of a predefined basket of tax credit items.
+Each country has pre-defined guidelines for tax credit and a basket of a predefined basket of tax credit items.

 Tax Credit vs Tax Deduction Infographics